Becksteinlab/zarrtraj/joss_paper/paper.md

-GCPRmd, a web service that builds on MDsrv to provide a predefined set of analysis results and simple geometric features for G-protein-coupled receptors [@GPCRmd:2019] [@GPCRome:2020], MDDB (Molecular Dynamics Data Bank), an EU-scale repository for biosimulation data [@MDDB:2024], and MDverse, a prototype search engine for publicly-available GROMACS simulation data [@MDverse:2024].
+GCPRmd, a web service that builds on MDsrv to provide a predefined set of analysis results and simple geometric features for G-protein-coupled receptors [@GPCRmd:2019] [@GPCRome:2020], MDDB (Molecular Dynamics Data Bank), an EU-scale repository for bio-simulation data [@MDDB:2024], and MDverse, a prototype search engine for publicly-available GROMACS simulation data [@MDverse:2024].

-While these efforts currently offer solutions for indexing, searching, and vizualizing MD trajectory data, the problem of distributing trajectories in way that enables *NumPy*-like slicing and parallel reading for use in arbitrary analysis tasks remains.
+While these efforts currently offer solutions for indexing, searching, and visualizing MD trajectory data, the problem of distributing trajectories in way that enables *NumPy*-like slicing and parallel reading for use in arbitrary analysis tasks remains.

-Though exposing download links on the open internet offers a simple solution to this problem, on-disk representations of molecular dynamics trajectories often range in size with large datasets up to TBs in scale [@ParallelAnalysis:2010] [@FoldingAtHome:2020], so a solution which could prevent this duplication of storage and unnecessary download step would provide greater utility for the computational molecular sciences ecosystem.
+Although exposing download links on the open internet offers a simple solution to this problem, on-disk representations of molecular dynamics trajectories often range in size up to TBs in scale [@ParallelAnalysis:2010] [@FoldingAtHome:2020], so a solution which could prevent this duplication of storage and unnecessary download step would provide greater utility for the computational molecular sciences ecosystem, especially if it provides access to slices or subsampled portions of these large files.

-Enter *Zarrtraj*, the first fully-functioning tool to our knowledge that allows streaming trajectories into analysis software using an established trajectory format.
+To address this need, we developed *Zarrtraj* as a prototype for streaming trajectories into analysis software using an established trajectory format. *Zarrtraj* extends MDAnalysis [@MDAnalysis:2016], a popular Python-based library for the analysis of molecular simulation data in a wide range of formats, to also accept remote file locations for trajectories instead of local filenames.
+Instead of being integrated directly into MDAnalysis, *Zarrtraj* is built as an external MDAKit [@MDAKits:2023] that automatically registers its capabilities with MDAnalysis on import and thus acts as a plugin.
-*Zarrtraj* is implemented as an MDAnalysis [@MDAnalysis:2016] MDAKit [@MDAKits:2023] that enables streaming MD trajectories in the popular HDF5-based H5MD format [@H5MD:2014] from AWS S3, Google Cloud Buckets, and Azure Blob Storage & Data Lakes without ever downloading them.
+*Zarrtraj* enables streaming MD trajectories in the popular HDF5-based H5MD format [@H5MD:2014] from AWS S3, Google Cloud Buckets, and Azure Blob Storage and Data Lakes without ever downloading them.
-This is possible thanks to the *Zarr* [@Zarr:2024] package which allows streaming array-like data from a variety of storage mediums and [Kerchunk](https://github.com/fsspec/kerchunk), which extends the capability of *Zarr* by allowing it to read HDF5 files.
+*Zarrtraj* relies on the *Zarr* [@Zarr:2024] package for streaming array-like data from a variety of storage mediums and on [Kerchunk](https://github.com/fsspec/kerchunk), which extends the capability of *Zarr* by allowing it to read HDF5 files.
-Because it implements the standard MDAnalysis trajectory reader API, *Zarrtraj* can leverage *Zarr*'s ability to read a slice of a file and to read a file in parallel, making it compatible with analysis algorithms that use the "split-apply-combine" parallelization strategy [@SplitApplyCombine:2011].
+*Zarrtraj* leverages *Zarr*'s ability to read a slice of a file and to read a file in parallel and it implements the standard MDAnalysis trajectory reader API, which taken together make it compatible with analysis algorithms that use the "split-apply-combine" parallelization strategy [@SplitApplyCombine:2011].
-In addition to the H5MD format,
-*Zarrtraj* can stream and write trajectories in the experimental ZarrMD format, which ports the H5MD layout to the *Zarr* filetype.
+In addition to the H5MD format, *Zarrtraj* can stream and write trajectories in the experimental ZarrMD format, which ports the H5MD layout to the *Zarr* file type.

-This work builds on the existing MDAnalysis `H5MDReader` [@H5MDReader:2021], and similarly uses *NumPy* [@NumPy:2020] as a common interface in-between MDAnalysis and the file storage medium. *Zarrtraj* was inspired and made possible by similar efforts in the geosciences community to align data practices with FAIR principles [@PANGEO:2022].
+This work builds on the existing MDAnalysis `H5MDReader` [@H5MDReader:2021], and uses *NumPy* [@NumPy:2020] as a common interface in-between MDAnalysis and the file storage medium. *Zarrtraj* was inspired and made possible by similar efforts in the geosciences community to align data practices with FAIR principles [@PANGEO:2022].